mikemaccana/outdated-browser-rework/README.md

 ## Demo

-Outdated Browser Rework was created by, for, an is used in production at, [EV HTTPS provider CertSimple](https://certsimple.com).
+Outdated Browser Rework was created by, for, and is used in production at, [EV HTTPS provider CertSimple](https://certsimple.com).
 You can see it working there.

 ## Usage